-At least 1 dead in Venezuelan protests
+At least 2 dead in Venezuelan protests

 The opposition call became even stronger when, on April 7, the government notified main opposition leader Henrique Capriles that he had been banned from doing any political work for 15 years.
 The 44-year-old governor, who has run for president twice, said the government was again acting like a dictatorship.

-Maduro, 54, is defiant.
+Maduro, 54, has been defiant.
 Instead of taking steps to reduce tensions with the opposition, he has taken a confrontational tone with members of the opposition and protesters, whom he calls "vandals and terrorists."